SARCOIDOSIS & PROVING DISABILITY

 MORE ABOUT THE REPRESENTATIVES AT CANNON DISABILITY LAW

-At Cannon Disability Law, we can help you apply for benefits.
+At Cannon Disability Law, we can help you apply for benefits for sarcoidosis.
 Also, we can help you appeal an SSA denial.
 Likewise, we can represent you in court.
 We will help you be a witness in your case.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we file appeals in Federal Court.
 Finally, we can represent you where you live.
-For example, we can represent you if need a disability attorney in Utah or Nevada.
+For example, we can represent you if need a Social Security attorney in Utah or Nevada.
 Also, we can help you if you live in Idaho, Colorado, or California.

-Additionally, your ability to receive Medicaid and Medicare depends upon whether or not you are successful with your disability claim.
+Additionally, your ability to receive Medicaid and Medicare depends upon whether or not you are successful with your SSD and SSI claim.
+Learn more about Medicaid benefits here.
+Additionally, you can read here for more information about Medicare benefits.
 Even your future retirement benefits are at risk if you do not win benefits.
-In order to fight government agencies like the SSA, you need a lawyer.
+In order to fight the SSA, you need a lawyer.

 CANNON DISABILITY LAW HAS THE EXPERIENCE YOU NEED TO WIN BENEFITS

-Ms. Cannon’s firm is one of the best disability firms in Utah and Nevada.
+Ms. Cannon’s firm is one of the best Social Security law firms in Utah and Nevada.
 Additionally, her firm is listed as one of the best Social Security Disability firms in Las Vegas, Nevada.
-Her firm represents claimant’s throughout the western United States.
+Her firm represents clients throughout the western United States.
 Learn more about Utah SSD benefits here.
 Nevada Disability Information can also be found on this website.